ogechukwujane/buycoin/README.md

 ### `requirements`
-For this project development, React and json data was used which can be found in the data folder as db.json.
+For this project development, React and json data were used which can be found in the data folder as db.json file.
-An array of twenty objects was created with five different dates.
+An array of twenty objects were created with five different dates.

 **Note: All folders and files used were created inside the src folder!**